 In the ordinary busyness of everyday life, we rarely have opportunities to step back, quieten, and reflect.
-Mindfulness Day Retreats at the University Chaplaincy offer the time and space to be with ourselves in a guided and supported format, away from the immediate demands of life and work, in a central location.
+It is all the harder to do this in extraordinary times.

 A series of different practices, from the body scan to mindful movement, offer the possibility of observing the ebb and flow of experience, and investigating with curiosity and friendliness whatever may be present in mind and body.

-Participants often come with two main intentions for the day: either to explore whatever happens to show up, or perhaps to set aside the time to reflect upon something in particular, supported by the practice.
+Participants often take a retreat with two main intentions for the day: either to explore whatever happens to show up, or perhaps to set aside the time to reflect upon something in particular, supported by the practice.

 A full day of practice offers the time and space to deepen this self-inquiry and spot recurring patterns of mind.
-It is a valuable source of support and revitalisation in an on-going mindfulness practice, or if you are looking to begin again after a hiatus.
+It is a valuable source of support and revitalisation, whether in an on-going mindfulness practice, or if you are looking to begin again after a hiatus.